We have several programs to manage feeding and nutrition problems.

 The Steps to Feeding - Tube Transition clinic offers a two-week, outpatient based, intensive feeding intervention designed to increase oral eating for children who are tube fed.
 For more information see the handout.

 Feeding impairment can be defined as the inability or the refusal to eat sufficiently to support growth and maintain adequate nutritional stores.
-They may be related to an underlying medical condition, swallowing difficulties, oral-motor difficulties, sensory food aversions, a poor appetite or behavioral challenges.
+They may be related to an underlying medical condition, swallowing difficulties, oral-motor difficulties, sensory food aversions, a poor appetite or behavioral challenges. (note - we do not have the resources and appropriate team make-up to deal with predominantly behavioral feeding issues)

 Intestinal failure can be defined as the bowel’s inability to absorb nutrients and fluids sufficiently to support growth and maintain adequate nutritional stores.